Zophike1/Re2Own/README.md

-# A Parody of the famed Pwn2Own
+# A Paordy of Pwn2Own

 This repository/project is a parody of the famed Pwn2Own contest held at the prestigious cansecwest conference every year, featuring targets that span on a wide variety on a wide variety of platforms and host architectures.
 Much of the project will be focused on understanding much of the cutting edge aspects of Vulnerability Research from the view of a Reverse Engineer.
 Much of the things that this respiratory will be focused on the more recent trends of Vulnerability Research not limited but including to analysis/workthrough's of paper's attempting to extend upon recent advances, etc.